premDelaprem/NFL-injury-prediction-and-analysis/ReadME.md

-# Project 4: Predicting the Probability of Injury of NFL Players
+# Project: Predicting the Probability of Injury of NFL Players

 ### Developed by: Prem Patel, Jack Frantz, and Kyera Francis